 Purity rings are essentially a specific type of promise ring, which are exchanged as a pledge of abstinence.
 This is particularly common for people in religions wherein premarital sex is frowned upon.

 Commitment rings do not necessarily assure abstinence.
 However, it is up to the couple exchanging the rings to discuss if abstinence would be part of their commitment.
 Whatever they decide, they must be on the same page.
+However, as stressed above, wearing commitment rings without marriage plans for the future is also common.

 As denoted by the name itself, pre-engagement rings are given before the engagement ring itself.
 They are different from the rest of the non-engagement rings in that pre-engagement rings are meant to be replaced.

 Moreover, there is an explicit intent to get engaged as soon as circumstances allow.
 Usually, couples will opt for a pre-engagement ring if they cannot afford an engagement ring.
+In contrast, couples can exchange commitment rings without marriage plans.

 There are many reasons why some couples nowadays choose not to get married: financial, logistical, legal, practical, and so on.
 Instead, they opt for a symbol that can represent their lifelong bond and faithfulness to each other.
 Exchanging commitment rings is the perfect gesture to celebrate their relationship and to affirm their dedication to one another.